Have you ever wondered how your computer understands the letter A, a selfie, or a YouTube video, even though all it really knows are 0s and 1s?

 - 64-bit integers (8 bytes) represent values from 0 to 18,446,744,073,709,551,615

-2. what are the types of data representation in computer?
+2. What are the different types of data representation in computers?

-The types of data representation in computers include bits and bytes, number systems (decimal, hexadecimal), and character encoding (ASCII, Unicode).
+The types of data representation in computers include bits and bytes, number systems (decimal, hexadecimal, floating points, and integers), and character encoding (ASCII, Unicode).